 - Be clear as to the message you want to relay: About who you are, what you offer and what makes you attractive.

 - This message should be easy to read and cohesive across all your online and printed material.

 - Make sure the service you provide fully supports what you promote.

 - This message should extend throughout the look and feel of your property.
-There are tricks to creating an ambience using different colour relationships, lighting and furniture arrangements to alter the way a room reads in that all too important first impression.
+There are tricks to creating an ambience, using different colour relationships, lighting and furniture arrangements to alter the way a room reads and creating that all too important first impression.
 This is my speciality, so please be in touch if I can be of help.

-- If it’s relevant, add signage to keep your business memorable, or devise a catchy way to make your place memorable.
-A clear and professional logo can make all the difference in setting the right tone to symbolize your business.
-Obviously less relevant for individual Airbnb’s
+- If it’s relevant, add signage or devise a catchy way to make your place memorable.
+A clear and professional logo can make all the difference in setting the right tone.

 - Be Instagram savvy!
 Yes it really is that important these days!
 Regular weekly posts encourage guests to ‘like’ and ‘share’ your photos with their friends to either show them where they’ve been.
 Guests are also using Instagram more and more these days when searching for a place to stay.
 Take the time to ensure that the photos are as seductive as possible… or make a small investment to have professional photographs taken so you have a folder of images at the ready to show your property off in the most appealing light possible.
 I offer on-site styling and photography packages starting at a half-day rate.

 The Welcome Pack

 After a long journey, the comfort of being able to feel immediately at home in a strange environment is priceless.
 The welcome pack is a small investment that makes all the difference. and shows you’ve really thought about your guests’ needs.